object-oriented-python/object-oriented-programming/doc/source/3_style.rst

 Even where a comment is unavoidable, it should still usually be obvious *what* it is that code does.
 It is far more likely to be justifiable to include a comment about *why* a particular approach is taken.
-For example it might be worth commenting why an apparently simpler alternative strategy is actually invalid.
+For example, it might be worth commenting why an apparently simpler alternative strategy is actually invalid.